arsenal9971/BMS_stud_reps/Math_Quiz.md

 - Final stage.

 GRE or so questions.
 Yakov Perelman's problem.
+(Everybody propose a question and we pick randomly).

+Deadline: Sunday.